 On the opera stage he can be seen performing Ferrando in Mozart's Così fan tutte in Zurich, as well as Tamino in Mozart's The Magic Flute in Dresden.

-Roles such as Belmonte, Ferrando, Don Ottavio and Tamino have taken him to the Canadian Opera Company in Toronto, the Bavarian State Opera, the Opéra de Lyon, the Opéra national de Paris, the Royal Opera House in London, the Teatro alla Scala in Milan, the Theater an der Wien, the Zurich Opera House and the Salzburg Festival.
+Mauro Peter has celebrated international operatic successes with his interpretations of the works of Wolfgang Amadeus Mozart.
+His roles have included Belmonte, Ferrando, Don Ottavio and Tamino at the Canadian Opera Company in Toronto, the Bavarian State Opera, the Opéra de Lyon, the Opéra national de Paris, the Royal Opera House in London, the Teatro alla Scala in Milan, the Teatro Real in Madrid, the Theater an der Wien, Opernhaus Zurich and the Salzburg Festival.